-From architecture and design to photography to writing to clipart and teaching resources to domain names and websites, I have been involved in a lot of different things.
-Take a look around and see a bit of the different types of design I have attempted.
+From finance and the stock market, domain names and websites, to architecture and design to photography to writing to teaching activities and resources, I have been involved in a lot of different things.
+Take a look around and see a bit of the different types of creative outlets I have attempted.
 If anyone wants to give me feedback or ask any questions, please feel free to e-mail me at firstname.lastname@example.org – I hope everyone enjoys this little website!

 In my Bio I describe how I’ve wanted to be an architect for as long as I can remember.

 Strangely enough, there is a lot of writing in architecture.
 I have written everything from design proposals and descriptions of concept and schematic designs to detailed specifications (ugh!) and contracts.
 However, the creative side of me has always looked for an outlet, which has included both my book, Design Morality, and many articles on architecture.
 I continue to write for many websites and have another book in the works.

 The first website I developed was Entablature.
 The details on how Entablature came to be can be found on my Websites web page.
 I eventually sold the website (or rather, the domain name) to a construction company in New Orleans who had been operating on entablaure.net.
 They contacted me wanting to buy the .com, so after some negotiations, I sold the enbablature.com domain name.

 This, of course, got my attention on the domain name market and the opportunities for more website development.
 After much research, I bought some domain names and started to develop one of them, starbent.com, into a website.
 I eventually sold that website and have continued to develop more, along with buying and selling more domain names.
 I started a company called Domain Direct Services, and you can see that website at www.DomainDS.com.

 From the time I was about ten years old when I got my first Kodak camera, I have love taking pictures.
 Those first pictures don’t look so well many years later, the color somewhat faded, but I’m glad I still have a small collection of those old photos.